MartinSchiemer/Revisiting_the_Information_Plane/README.md

 Example Jupyter Notebook files are provided illustrating the process

-To run the experiments for the two datastes simply run: python3 Tishbydata_collection.py and python3 MNISTdata_collection.py
+To run the experiments for the two datastes simply run: python3 data_collection.py and python3 MNISTdata_collection.py or the relevant notebook.

+...

 ## General Usage of the FrameWork